COLLECTIONS 2: ARISTOTLE, CICERO

 1. Aristotle, Rhetoric (between 329 & 323 b.c)

-1.1 The catalog and its position in the system of Aristotelian proofs
+1.1 The catalog and its position in the Aristotelian system of proofs

 1.2 Wavering distinctions

-The proofs attached to the logos are enthymemes, which correspond to deduction; examples@, which corresponds to induction; and arguments based on natural signs, that are probable or certain.
-Enthymeme and example are said to be common to the three ancient rhetorical genres (epideictic, deliberative, judicial, S. Rhetoric.)
-But the articulation of these different kinds of proofs, and the consistency of the text of the Rhetoric such as we read it now, is problematic (McAdon 2003, 2004).
-The classification of proofs attached to logos has important variants:
+The proofs attached to the logos are enthymemes, which correspond to deduction; examples, which corresponds to induction; and arguments based on natural signs, that are probable or certain.
+Enthymemes and examples are said to be common to the three ancient rhetorical genres (epideictic, deliberative, judicial, S. Rhetoric.)

 (a) “I call an enthymeme a rhetorical syllogism, and an example rhetorical induction.
 Now all orators produce belief by employing as proofs either examples or enthymemes, and nothing else.”
 (Rhet., I, 2, 8; Fr., p.
 19)

-(b) “the materials from which the enthymemes are derived […] being probabilities and signs […].”
+(b) “The materials from which the enthymemes are derived […] being probabilities and signs […].”
 (Ibid I, 2, 14; p.
 25)

 (c) “Now the material of enthymemes is derived from four sources — probabilities, examples, necessary signs and signs.”
 (Ibid II, 15, 8; p.
 337)